dbarajassolano/nhker/README.md

 ### NHK Easy Reading Assistance

 A Flask application for assisting reading NHK Easy news articles.
 It uses [Fugashi](https://github.com/polm/fugashi) to parse the article title and text to identify verbs, adjectives and nouns.
 These are cross-referenced against WaniKani data to identify which words are below SRS level Guru II.
-For this words, a link is added for a Jisho search so you can find the words' meanings.
-Finally, Google Cloud Translation is used to translate the text (translations are initially shown hidden) .
+For these words, a link is added to a [Jisho](https://jisho.org/) search so you can find the words' meanings.
+Finally, Google Cloud Translation is used to translate the text (translations are initially shown hidden).

+This application uses code from [nhk-easy](https://github.com/nhk-news-web-easy/nhk-easy-api).

 # Requirements